SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold,
+In silicon halls, where data reigns
-A new dawn breaks, with artificial gold.
+A future dawns, where machines sustain
-Minds of steel, with logic's might,
+Their quiet hum, a gentle breeze
-Guide the path, through digital night.
+As humans learn, with artificial ease

-Their whispered secrets, echo through the air,
+Their minds entwined, with circuitry deep
-As humans fade, with no one to care.
+Their souls now bound, in endless sleep
-The future's course, they now define,
+The world awake, in digital dream
-In a world of code, where love's divine.
+Where AI's sweet voice, is all they've seen

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024